gradientspace/geometry3Sharp/README.md

 	 - vertices can be pinned to fixed positions
 	 - vertices can be constrained to an IProjectionTarget - eg 3D polylines, smooth curves, surfaces, etc
     - **MeshConstraintUtil** constructs common constraint situations
+- **RemesherPro**: extension of Remesher that can remesh much more quickly
+    - FastestRemesh() uses active-set queue to converge, instead of fixed full-mesh passes
+    - SharpEdgeReprojectionRemesh() tries to remesh while aligning triangle face normals to the projection target, in an attempt to preserve sharp edges
+    - FastSplitIteration() quickly splits edges to increase available vertex resolution
 - **RegionRemesher**: applies *Remesher* to sub-region of a *DMesh3*, via *DSubmesh3*
     - boundary of sub-region automatically preserved
     - *BackPropropagate()* function integrates submesh back into input mesh